bopopescu/mako-mori/README.md

 ### What

-An experimental scalable and load balanced cluster (with caveats) :smile: It's an HTTP-serving app that forwards requests to the nearest slave server (and if necessary, provision the slave server dynamically).
+An experimental scalable and load balanced cluster (with caveats) :smile:

+The app can provision new servers as the number of requests increases.
+And it can provision new servers in the data center region closest to where the requests come from.

 *Disclaimer: treat this as a weekend hack project (don't put it in production).*